Code-Institute-Submissions/GurraT-LittleS/README.md

 - The contrast between background image and text-content in contactform could be improved by changing backgroundimage
 - The contrast between background image and text-content in the header could be improved by changing backgroundimage
 - The user experience for mobile devices could be increased by making one part of the contract form hidden in mobile devices
-- Images in Neighbourhood pages could be removed to avoid uncontrolled behavior of those when opening rows in accordion (as it is now it get motion to the screen why i decided to keep them to add to the user experience)
 - A modal could be implemented for showing the blueprint

 ---